 Support During Social Distancing

-Daily check in – Use Guided Audio above to guide this time.
+Use Kind Mind Audio (2-10 years old Kids, 10+ use Adults) above to guide this time.

 Find time in the morning to sit with one another and take turns checking in.
 Share your feelings in 2-3 words.
 This helps build emotional awareness and naming what we feel to help process in a healthy way.